ehharris/ReactJS-Website/sprint1.md

 ## Policies

 * All commits include a task/issue number.
-* No commits to master
+* No commits to master.

 ## Plan

 Epics planned for this release.

-* Responsive Client for Distance Calculator
+* Responsive Client for Distance Calculator.
-* RESTful Service for distance
+* RESTful Service for distance.

 All we had planned out was to meet at somepoint before Thursday and figure it out together, only a bit of work was done outside this half-day session.
 Much more planning will be needed in the future for bigger projects.

 ## Review

 #### Completed epics in Sprint Backlog
-* Responsive Client for Distance Calculator
+* Responsive Client for Distance Calculator.
-* RESTful Service for distance
+* RESTful Service for distance.

 #### Incomplete epics in Sprint Backlog
 * N/A

 #### What went well
-* We finished it in a resonable time
+* We finished it in a resonable time.
 * Got along well with eachother, little to no conflict.

 #### Problems encountered and resolutions
-* Understanding server-client communication
+* Understanding server-client communication.
-* UNderstanding where to get input from server and JSON objects
+* UNderstanding where to get input from server and JSON objects.

 ## Retrospective